Animal Farm: A Chapter-by-Chapter Summary and Analysis

 Chapter 2: The Rebellion

 Following Old Major's death, the animals, led by the intelligent pigs Snowball and Napoleon, organize a rebellion.
 They drive Mr. Jones off the farm, renaming it "Animal Farm" and establishing the Seven Commandments of Animalism as their guiding principles.
-This chapter marks a pivotal moment of hope and empowerment for the animals.
+This chapter marks a key moment of hope and empowerment for the animals.
 They experience a brief period of genuine equality and collaborative effort, working together to harvest the crops and manage the farm.
-The Seven Commandments, though seemingly simple, represent the ideals of Animalism: no animals shall wear clothes, sleep in beds, drink alcohol, kill other animals, etc. However, subtle power dynamics are already emerging, particularly between Snowball and Napoleon, foreshadowing the future corruption.
+The Seven Commandments, though seemingly simple, represent the ideals of Animalism: no animals shall wear clothes, sleep in beds, drink alcohol, kill other animals, etc. Even so, subtle power dynamics are already emerging, particularly between Snowball and Napoleon, foreshadowing the future corruption.

 Chapter 3: Snowball and Napoleon's Rivalry